 - Determine the frequency of candidate alterations identified in discovery cohort by screening the validation cohort; methods vary between projects

 - Identify biological pathways altered in tumor subtypes

 - Publish findings in peer-reviewed journals

 - Present at scientific meetings, congresses, and symposia

-- Release data generated to the research community for further utilization through protected websites to ensure patients’ privacy and confidentiality
+- Release generated data to the research community for further utilization through protected websites to ensure patients’ privacy and confidentiality

 In 2008, researchers started examining genetic alterations in medulloblastoma (MB), a brain cancer that occurs primarily in children, and B-cell non-Hodgkin lymphoma (NHL), a white blood cell cancer.
 These projects revealed many previously unidentified alterations that are potentially important in cancer onset and/or progression.